The Fermat-Torricelli Problem and Weiszfeld's Algorithm in the Light of Convex Analysis

 \section{Introduction}

 The Fermat-Torricelli problem asks for a point that minimizes the sum of the distances to three given points in the plane.
 This problem was proposed by Fermat and solved by Torricelli.
-Torricelli's solution states as follows: If one of the angles of the triangle formed by the three given points is greater than or equal to $120^\circ$, the corresponding vertex is the solution of the problem.
+Torricelli's solution states as follows: if one of the angles of the triangle formed by the three given points is greater than or equal to $120^\circ$, the corresponding vertex is the solution of the problem.
 Otherwise, the solution is a unique point inside of the triangle formed by the three points such that each side is seen at an angle of $120^\circ$.
 The first numerical algorithm for solving the general Fermat-Torricelli problem was introduced by Weiszfeld in 1937 \cite{w}.
 The assumptions that guarantee the convergence along with the proof were given by Kuhn in 1972.
-Kuhn also pointed out an example in which the Weiszfeld's algorithm fails to converge; see \cite{k}.
-The Fermat-Torricelli problem has attracted great attention from many researchers not only because of its mathematical beauty, but also because of its important applications to location science.
-Many generalized versions of the Fermat-Torricelli and several new algorithms have been introduced to deal with generalized Fermat-Torricelli problems as well as to improve the Weiszfeld's algorithm; see, e.g., \cite{b1,n2,mns,mv,ul,vz}.
-The problem has also been revisited several times from different viewpoints; see, e.g., \cite{ck,d,p,wf} and the references therein.
-In this picture, our goal is not to produce any new result, but to provide easy access to the problem from both theoretical and numerical aspects using some tools of convex analysis.
-These tools are presented in the paper by elementary proofs that are understandable for students with basic background in introduction to analysis.
+Kuhn also pointed out an example in which Weiszfeld's algorithm fails to converge; see \cite{k}.
+The Fermat-Torricelli problem has attracted great attention from many researchers not only because of its mathematical beauty, but also because of its important applications to the field of facility location.
+Many generalized versions of the Fermat-Torricelli and several new algorithms have been introduced to deal with generalized Fermat-Torricelli problems as well as to improve Weiszfeld's algorithm; see, e.g., \cite{bs,b1,n2,bn,mns,mv,ul,vz}.
+The problem has also been revisited several times from different viewpoints as in \cite{ck,d,p,wf} and the references therein.
+Among many researchers working on the field of facility location, Christiane Tammer is one of the pioneers with important contributions to the theory, algorithms, and software for solving facility location problems; see \cite{t1,t2,t3,t4} and their bibliographies.

+The main goal of this paper is to provide easy access to the problem from both theoretical and numerical aspects by using some tools of convex analysis.
+These tools are presented in the paper with simple proofs that are understandable for students with basic background in introduction to elementary analysis.